paulkirwan6/Magic8ball/README.md

 # Magic8ballAndroid

-Simple Magic 8 ball for Android devices.
+Simple Magic 8 ball application for Android devices.
 Works by shaking the device or tapping the screen.

 Minimum: API 23.